 If your GPU fans aren’t spinning, it’s crucial to find out why.
-Sometimes it’s working fine, sometimes there’s a minor issue that needs to be adjusted, and other times the cause of the fan issues could damage the entire computer.
-Don’t panic if you notice a lack of activity from the fans because your GPU is most likely fine.
+Sometimes it’s working fine, sometimes there’s a minor issue that needs to be adjusted.
+Other times, however, what’s causing the fan issue could damage the entire computer.

 Why Are My GPU Fans Not Spinning?